-The 6.8 release has a new architecture for the cleaner+ with improved heuristics and more efficient compaction.
+ObjectiveFS 6.8 and newer versions have a new architecture for the cleaner+ with improved heuristics and more efficient compaction.
 The new cleaner+ is also multithreaded and tier-aware.

 Two new mount options

-freebw are introduced in the 6.8 release and they work together with the new storage cleaner architecture for more efficient storage reclamation.
+freebw were introduced in version 6.8 and they work together with the new storage cleaner architecture for more efficient storage reclamation.

 This document describes how to best use the cleaner+ and mount options to reclaim storage from your filesystem.